 Required Textbooks and Other Course Materials

-Consult your syllabus in CourseWeb to see what books or other materials you need to purchase and whether you have any materials on reserve at the library.
+Consult your syllabus in CourseWeb or Canvas to see what books or other materials you need to purchase and whether you have any materials on reserve at the library.
 The best place to find all your required books and course materials is the University Store on Fifth.
 Course materials may be requested by mail, phone, or fax, and you must pay with a credit card.

 Common Course Requirements